-A word from this session’s President, Will Mclean
+A word from this session’s President, Josephine Weir

-I feel truly honoured to have been invited to be President of the Glasgow Odontological Society for this coming year.
+I am truly honoured to have been invited to be President of the Glasgow Odontological Society for the 2021-22 season.
 It is a wonderful society, with a rich history.
 The Society has evolved over its near six score years to become a vibrant organisation, with a diverse membership.
 The Society has enjoyed growth in member numbers, drawing from all spheres of dentistry, including general dental practice, specialist practice and academic practice.

 There are six meetings over the season held on Tuesday evenings.
-Registration starts at 6.30pm with the lecture starting at 7.00pm.
-It is common place to turn up promptly for the start of registration to catch up with friends, colleagues and even make new acquaintances.
-The majority of meetings continue to be held in the lecture theatres of the Dental Hospital and School.
-However, the December meeting will be held in the Anatomy Building at the University of Glasgow.
+Registration starts at 6.30pm with the lecture starting at 7.00pm and these timings will continue online to give members the opportunity to catch up with friends.
+Once we have the green light to meet in person again our December meeting will be held in the Anatomy Department and the remaining meetings will be held in the lecture theatres of the Dental Hospital and School.
 The website makes the booking process straight forward and the delivery of CPD certificates seamless.

-The annual dinner will be on Saturday 22nd February 2020 and will again be held in the stunning surroundings offered by the Royal College of Physicians and Surgeons of Glasgow.
+We are delighted to say that plans to hold the annual dinner in February 2022 are now in full swing.
+The dinner will be held in the stunning surroundings offered by the Royal College of Physicians and Surgeons of Glasgow.
 This evening never fails to entertain and impress the palate.

-The committee and I look forward to welcoming you to the first meeting on the 22nd October 2019.
+The committee and I look forward to welcoming you to the first virtual meeting on the 19 October 2021.
 I do hope you can come along to join us and please encourage colleagues to do the same.

-If you require any further information about the Society, please contact our secretary, Fiona R Mackenzie, at firstname.lastname@example.org.
+If you require any further information about the Society, please contact our new secretary, Lizzie Todd, at email@example.com.